JetBrains/sdkdocs-template/README.md

 rake preview
 ```

+## Structure

+The idea behind this repo is to contain the compile time Rake scripts to build a documentation site.
+It also contains the Jekyll templates, scripts and styles to host the site at runtime.
+It is intended to be used as a submodule for a documentation site repo.
+The structure of this repo is as follows:

+* **README.md** - this file.
+* **CONTRIBUTING-example.md** - a Markdown file that contains instructions on how to contribute to a document site, including steps to build and test locally.
+This file is intended to be copied and modified as appropriate to the CONTRIBUTING.md file in the root repo.
+GitHub will automatically display this file when contributing.
+* **bundler/Gemfile.defaults** - contains the default set of gems required to build a documentation site.
+* **bundler/Gemfile.template** - contains a template Gemfile that will include and invoke the bundler/Gemfile.defaults.
+Intended to be used as the Gemfile in the root repo.
+* **jekyll/config-defaults.yml.erb** - template to generate the `jekyll/_config-defaults.yml` file which contains a default set of Jekyll config to host the documentation site.
+This file is used by default by the Rake scripts, with the `_config.yml` file in the root repo being used to override or add extra config.
+It is generated to correctly set file paths for Jekyll layouts, plugins and static files.
+* **jekyll/layouts/webhelp.html** - defines the layout of the main content of the page.
+Does not include any HTML or navigation, but sets Jekyll variables.
+* **jekyll/plugins/markdown_converter.rb** - Extends the Jekyll Kramdown Markdown converter to generate content that the webhelp template expects, such as correct attributes, call outs, etc. Also correctly handles GitHub For Markdown style codeblocks.
+* **jekyll/plugins/static_files.rb** - copies static files defines in the Jekyll config to the output site.
+* **jekyll/plugins/to_id_filter.rb** - a Jekyll Liquid filter to convert a page's URL to an ID that can be used in the page markup.
+* **jekyll/plugins/toc_generator.rb** - generates a JSON based table of contents page from the `_SUMMARY.md` file.
+* **jekyll/templates/page.html** - the HTML template to use to generate pages, including navigation, and incorporating the output of the `webhelp.html` layout file.
+* **rakelib/gh_pages.rake** - adds `gh_pages` Rake task to build the site and commit it to the `gh_pages` branch, ready for hosting in GitHub.
+* **rakelib/sdkdocs.rake** - adds tasks to `bootstrap` the Bundler environment, and `build` and/or `preview` the site.
+Will preprocess the `_config-defaults.yml` file, copy the `page.html` template (because Jekyll can't redirect templates like it can layout and plugins) and invoke Jekyll to build and/or serve the site.
+Can also check for dead links with the `links` task.
+* **rakelib/webhelp.rake** - the scripts and styles used for JetBrains webhelp sites are not in a publicly available repo.
+This scripts adds Rake tasks to update the compiled version of the scripts and styles from this private repo.
+* **styles/** - extra styles that are not included in the standard webhelp setup.
+E.g. anchor highlighting.
+* **webhelp/** - a precompiled copy of the standard JetBrains webhelp site scripts and styles.

 ## How to clone and use an existing documentation site

 Please see the [CONTRIBUTING-example.md](CONTRIBUTING-example.md) for instructions on building sites with this repo.
 (The `CONTRIBUTING-example.md` file is intended to be copied, edited and added to the documentation site.
 It contains all the information required for building a documentation site.)